GoogleChrome/developer.chrome.com/site/en/docs/webstore/images/index.md

 <div class="aside aside--note"><b>Note</b>: 1280x800 screenshots are preferrable, as larger screenshots look better on high-resolution displays.
 Currently, all screenshots are downscaled to 640x400 pixels.
 If your screenshots do not look good when downscaled (for example, they have a lot of text) or if 1280x800 is too big for your app (for example, screenshots for a low-resolution game), you can upload 640x400 screenshots.</div>

-As an example, here are five screenshot images for an app:
+As an example, here are two screenshot images for an extension:

-{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/FjacdYh8XHvRwHoiP8UN.jpeg", alt="Screenshot 1", height="500", width="800" %}
+{% Img src="image/nPi5hOhvGtatFrSN6ugwlPVHcs43/tn6IOh8ZCrflIOcu8isV.png", alt="Screenshot 1", height="500", width="800" %}

-{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/6krgGzrhfz7nTHdRzJPI.jpeg", alt="Screenshot 2", height="500", width="800" %}
+{% Img src="image/nPi5hOhvGtatFrSN6ugwlPVHcs43/LlJiqs3gSxmXVsaoAhJX.jpg", alt="Screenshot 2", height="500", width="800" %}

-{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/WG7svtEYGdzprL9jkC7A.jpeg", alt="Screenshot 3", height="500", width="800" %}

-{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/xJJTI5ixv2rqG1FZ09kQ.jpeg", alt="Screenshot 4", height="500", width="800" %}

-{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/oPzkJXhVmZWLTENXhQMf.jpeg", alt="Screenshot 5", height="500", width="800" %}

 ## What next?